Nonlinear biphasic mixture model: existence and uniqueness results: Well-posedness of the auxiliary sub-problems

 where

 If $||\mathbb{V}||_{\mathbb{Y}}=r_0$ for some $r_0>0,$ then we have

 This completes the proof of Lemma \ref{l1}. \begin{rem} Note that $\lambda=\frac{\lambda_f}{\mu_f}$ (which is the ratio of the two viscosity coefficients) plays a significant role in the coercivity proof.
 The literature \cite{gad1995technical,rajagopal2013new} suggests that researchers have debated on the sign (or value) of ${\lambda}$.
 According to the well-known Stokes-hypothesis, $\lambda=-2/3$ \cite{rajagopal2013new}.
 On the other hand, the existing literature also suggests that this ratio can be non-negative \cite{gad1995technical}.
-Thus, we consider both these possibilities.
-If $\lambda\geq0$ then the coercivity of $\mathcal{H},$ as shown by us in (\ref{coe}), holds.
-However, when $\lambda<0$ (i.e. a typical Stokes hypothesis), the coercivity of $\mathcal{H}$ holds with relevant restrictions on the constants, different from what is mentioned in (\ref{assu}).
-For instance, when $\lambda<0,$ the mapping $\mathcal{H}$ is coercive if $\alpha=\frac{1}{c_k}\min\{2,\frac{k_1}{2Da}\}>2/3.$ For convenience from here onward, we assume $\lambda$ to be a non-negative constant \end{rem} Based on Lemma \ref{l2} (see Appendix \ref{FSpac}), we now present the following existence result. \begin{thm} Suppose that {\bf (A)} and {\bf (B)} hold.
-Further, the constants and the non-dimensional parameters satisfy (\ref{assu}).
-Then for a given $\boldsymbol{\varsigma}\in L^2(\Omega)^d$ the problem $(\ref{ef})$ has at least one solution $(\mathbf{V}_f,\mathbf{U}_s,P)\in \mathbb{Y}$ satisfying the nonlinear problem (\ref{Eq15a})-(\ref{Eq18ab}) in the sense of distribution.
-Moreover, the solution $(\mathbf{V}_f,\mathbf{U}_s,P)$ satisfies the following a priori bound
+Thus, we consider both of these possibilities.
+If $\lambda\geq0$ then the coercivity of $\mathcal{H}_{\boldsymbol{\varsigma}},$ as shown by us in (\ref{coe}), holds.
+However, when $\lambda<0$ (i.e. a typical Stokes hypothesis), the coercivity of $\mathcal{H}_{\boldsymbol{\varsigma}}$ holds with relevant restrictions on the constants.
+For instance, when $\lambda<0,$ the mapping $\mathcal{H}_{\boldsymbol{\varsigma}}$ is coercive if $\alpha=\frac{1}{c_k}\min\{2,\frac{k_1}{Da}\}>2/3.$ For convenience from here onward, we assume $\lambda$ to be a non-negative constant \end{rem} Based on Lemma \ref{l2} (see Appendix \ref{FSpac}), we now present the following existence results. \begin{thm} Suppose that {\bf (A)} and {\bf (B)} hold.
+Then for a given $\boldsymbol{\varsigma}\in H^1_0(\Omega)^d$ the problem (\ref{ef}) has at least one solution $(\mathbf{V}_f,P)\in \mathbb{Y}=H^1(\Omega)^d\times L^2(\Omega)$ satisfying the problem (\ref{Eq15a}) and (\ref{Eq17a}) with the first boundary condition in the equation (\ref{Eq18ab}) in the sense of distributions.
+Moreover, the solution $(\mathbf{V}_f,P)$ satisfies the following a priori bound